Challenges for the 21st Century

 , David Rooney

-Edited by Greg Hearn, Professor, Creative Industries Faculty, Queensland University of Technology, Australia and David Rooney, Associate Professor, UQ Business School, University of Queensland, Australia
+Edited by Greg Hearn, Centre for Creative Industries and Innovation, Queensland University of Technology, Australia and David Rooney, Associate Professor, Macquarie University, Australia,

 |2008 296 pp Hardback 978 1 84542 186 1